ewradcliffe/Reading-Abbey-Quarter/README.md

 The site was tested in Chrome and Firefox.
 Developer tools was used, particularly with Galaxy Z fold 5, Iphone SE and IPad Mini, as well as the responsiveness feature.
 The full size version was tested on 11 and 22 inch screens.

+### Manual user testing.
 I have asked three friends for their feedback on the overall design and usability.

+1. I like the overall look of the website, it feels warm and welcoming.
+2. I would like it to load faster.
+3. I would like information about hospitality services in the area.
+4. I think this does a good job of identifying locations.
+5. I've lived in the area for years and had no idea some of these places existed.
+6. I like that it links me to local transport services.
+It'll help me plan a visit.

+Given the above feedback I think the website meets it's core objectives, however given the opportunity I would redo the images as they are the main reason for the slightly slow performance.
+In the longer term I would develop the site to include details of nearby hotels, pubs and resturaunts.

 ### HTML
 An unclosed tag was found in testing through the official W3C validator and corrected.
 All pages were found to be bug free.